aioue/ansible-plugin-profile/README.md

+### Note: this plugin has now been merged into the Ansible devel branch and will be available as standard in Ansible version 2. https://github.com/ansible/ansible/pull/11625

 # ansible-plugin-profile
 Ansible plugin for timing tasks.
-PRs gratefully recieved.

 Mashup of 2 excellent original works:
 - (https://github.com/jlafon/ansible-profile)